Small appliances and utensils. Wrap and place these in sturdy cartons, with heavier items on the bottom.

 Drapes and curtains.
 Hang drapes over crossbars in wardrobe cartons or fold and pack them in clean cartons.
 Remove curtains from rods, fold them, and pack in cartons.

 Electronic media (DVDs, Blu-Rays, CDs, software discs, records, audio cassette tapes and video tapes).
 Layer the bottom of a small carton with shredded or crushed paper.
 Pack media in their protective sleeves or cases if available.
 Or wrap in tissue paper or plastic wrap to prevent scratching.
 Stand CDs, software discs and records on edge in cartons (do not lay flat).
 Brace at both ends using a hardback book, or layer pieces of cardboard to provide a snug fit.
-You may pack audio and video cassette tapes vertically or horizontally on layers of shredded or crushed paper.
 Fill in with paper as needed.
 Mark the box Fragile.

 Firearms.
-You are responsible for transporting handguns and ammunition.
 Notify Atlas before you move if your shipment contains long guns or other firearms.
 Firearms must be unloaded, have legible serial numbers, and be packed in the presence of the Atlas Van Operator.

 Home theater systems, TVs, surround sound and entertainment system components.
 We recommend you use a qualified third party to properly prepare these items.
 It is best to use the original packaging when available.
 Consult your owner's manuals for specific instructions.